 “In fact, one book I read had a chapter on the witch craze, and talked about Paganism in a very favorable light—of how, as you said, it had been the original culture of Western Europe, which was gentle and fair, and how wrong it was that Christianity persecuted it so relentlessly.
 Still, that was a controversial book.
 Everyone else in my family would hate it, and think it was the work of the devil.”

-“Sounds good, actually.
+“Sounds like the right sort of book to me!
 If it has the power to turn even one fundamentalist into a seeker of spirituality, it must be on the side of the goddess!”

 “Well, as I said, I was searching—I don’t think too many fundamentalists would be open to those sorts of books.
 You need to know they have closed minds.”